 Is Lisbon expat-friendly?

-Lisbon is often regarded as an expat-friendly city for several reasons.
-It boasts a growing expatriate community, with many locals proficient in English, making communication easier for newcomers.
-The city offers a relatively affordable cost of living compared to other European capitals, along with a high quality of life, a pleasant climate, and a rich cultural scene.
-Safety is generally not a major concern, and the healthcare system is well-regarded.
+Lisbon is often considered an expat-friendly city for several reasons.
+It has a growing expatriate community, and many locals are proficient in English, which simplifies communication for newcomers.
+The city provides an affordable cost of living compared to other European capitals, along with a high quality of life, a pleasant climate, and a rich cultural scene.

 Is Lisbon a good place to live?

 Lisbon provides a high quality of life for expats, thanks to its pleasant weather, green spaces, cultural richness, and varied culinary scene, along with a large expat community.
-That said, as with any relocation abroad, there will be both pros and cons to consider before moving to Lisbon in 2024.

 Living in Lisbon as an expat means you could pay income tax on all your worldwide income, not just what you earn in Portugal.
 The tax rate would be progressive, increasing as you earn more.